commons-app/commons-app-documentation/android/Code-style.md

 ## Architecture

-Please follow the [MVP architecture](https://github.com/commons-app/apps-android-commons/issues/888) if you are submitting a large enhancement (definitions of "large" vary according to context - if you are not sure whether this is needed for your code, ask beforehand)
+Please follow the [MVP architecture](https://github.com/commons-app/apps-android-commons/issues/888) if you are submitting a large feature (definitions of "large" vary according to context - if you are not sure whether this is needed for your code, ask beforehand)

 ## Unit tests

-Please write unit tests to cover your own code if you are submitting an enhancement (i.e. the issue that you are working on has an "enhancement" label)
+Please write unit tests to cover your own code if you are submitting an feature (i.e. the issue that you are working on has an "feature" type)

 ## Logging